zamazan4ik/awesome-pgo/article/article.md

 }
 ```

-with regular `-O3` flag you get something like that in assembly (I prefer the Intel syntax too):
+with regular `-O3` flag and Clang you get something like that in assembly (I prefer the Intel syntax btw):

 ```
 cmp     edi, 42